1970 San Francisco Police Department Park Station bombing

-On February 16, 1970, a pipe bomb filled with shrapnel detonated on the ledge of a window at the San Francisco Police Department's Upper Haight Park substation in San Francisco, United States.
+On February 16, 1970, a pipe bomb filled with shrapnel detonated on the ledge of a window at the San Francisco Police Department's (SFPD) Upper Haight Park substation in San Francisco, United States.
 Brian V. McDonnell, a police sergeant, was fatally wounded in its blast.
 Robert Fogarty, another policeman, was severely wounded in his face and legs and was partially blinded.
 In addition, eight other policemen were wounded.
 The perpetrators were never caught.
-The prime suspect is Bernadine Dohrn of the Weather Underground.
-In 2009 District Attorney Kamala Harris and San Francisco Police Chief Heather Fong enforced a gag order on the open investigation.
-The gag order request came from President Barack Obama’s Attorney General Eric Holder and the Justice Department.
+Authorities claimed that the Weather Underground was involved in the bombing, but this was never proven.